Make0930/HAIR-Head-mounted-AR-Intention-Recognition/README.md

 https://youtu.be/mmX7sHvnM7U

 Humans and robots work together.
 The robot randomly moves to a certain target.
-     If the robot's grasping target is the same as the human's target, the robotic arm stops and returns to the initial position, then starts the next cycle.
+     If the robot's target is the same as the human's target, the robotic arm stops and returns to the initial position, then starts the next cycle.

-## 5. Demo of algorithm deployment on robot
+## 5. Demo of algorithm deployment on real robot
 https://youtu.be/CrtJobCQqs0